|US Army Fire Apparatus 1918 -1950

 World War II Camp Devens, MA

-II has grown to include the brave Army Fire Fighters that served with the Army Engineer Fire
+has grown to include the brave Army Fire Fighters that served with the Army Engineer Fire Fighting

-Fighting Platoons.
-You will also find information and photos of military fire fighters and equipment
+Platoons.
+You will also find information and photos of military fire fighters and equipment from WW

-from WW I, Korea and Vietnam.
-By request we have also included information and photos of WWII
+I, Korea and Vietnam.
+By request we have also included information and photos of WWII Navy and

 The staff members of the FTAW website are not experts on any of the subjects posted, just some